Eremurus (Foxtail Lily) Robustus Top size bulbs

 It is the flower spike that gives the plant its common name of foxtail lily as it is usual for the spike to wander around rather than grow straight and true.
 The foxtail lily has a number of notable cousins, including the smaller, earlier flowering Eremurus Bungeii.
 Eremurus robustus only flowers for four weeks or so, but for that brief period it is every bit the leading player; the long wait between flowering only adds to the anticipation.
 We ship Top Size bulbs!

-All of our flower bulbs ship in the fall, we start shipping in September.
+All of our flower bulbs ship in the fall, we start shipping in September: the perfect time for planting!

 This variety attracts bees and butterflies to your garden.
 Bees and butterflies are the most important pollinators in North America.
 By planting these flower bulbs you contribute to a sustainable environment.
 (Researched and tested in The Netherlands)